informalsystems/tendermint-rs/docs/architecture/adr-007-light-client-supervisor-ergonomics.md

-The initial approach to use callbacks in order to capture async responses from requests issued by the `Handle` to its `Supervisor` introduces a couple of has some drawbacks, i.e. try semantics, scope and borrow complexities.
+The initial approach to use callbacks in order to capture async responses from requests issued by the `Handle` to its `Supervisor` introduces a couple of drawbacks, i.e. try semantics, scope and borrow complexities.
 As the general pattern seems to be that a bounded channel is constructed to transport the response it could be reworked to be the actual value send with the event to the Supervisor.
 Which in turn send back the response on the typed channel to the